ruuda/musium/docs/configuration.md

 manipulate it manually with tools like Alsamixer after starting Musium.
 In particular, Musium adjusts the volume to perform loudness normalization, so even for a constant target playback volume, Musium will manipulate the mixer control.

+### high_pass_cutoff

+Apply a high-pass filter to the output, with the given cutoff frequency.
+The value must be an integer and include the _Hz_ unit as suffix.
+This setting is optional and defaults to 0&nbsp;Hz (so no frequencies are filtered).

+A high-pass filter is useful in situations where your speakers reproduce low frequencies — perhaps even louder than intended due to suboptimal room acoustics — that are unpleasant or unwanted.
+Especially 2020s albums can be bass-heavy, and taking off the low end can help to allow greater playback volume without making the room sound saturated.
+Values around 50&nbsp;Hz are suitable for this use case.

+The high pass filter is not perfect.
+It has a gain of -3&nbsp;dB at the cutoff frequency, and a rolloff of -12&nbsp;dB per octave.
+For example, at a cutoff frequency of 50&nbsp;Hz, a 25&nbsp;Hz tone would be diminished by 15&nbsp;dB.